krishankumar9982/Calculater-App/README.md

 # Calculater-App
-this is my first project in tech field
+This is my first project in tech field.